 Don't have an art background?
 Don't worry.
 You probably know a lot more than you realize.
 Modern people are surrounded by images every day.

-Everyone Can Analyze Images: Even if you don't know the terms of how people analyze art, you will be familiar with many of the tricks that artists use to create a reaction in the reader, such as making the most important images larger and light, and the less important ones in the background or fading darker.
-You can also easily recognize symbolic colors, such as: red means emergency or blood or danger; green means safe and close to nature; and blue means cool and relaxed.
+Everyone Can Analyze Images: Even if you don't know the terms of how people analyze art, you will be familiar with many of the tricks that artists use to create a reaction in the reader, such as making the most critical images larger and light, and the less important ones in the background or fading darker.
+You can also easily recognize symbolic colors, such as red means emergency or blood or danger; green means safe and close to nature, and blue means cool and relaxed.

-Start by Looking Closely: Most Visual Analysis Papers will require a clear and vivid description of the image along with an analysis of the visual composition of the picture in order to explain how the artist put the image together to create meaning.
+Start by Looking Closely: Most Visual Analysis Papers will require a bright and vivid description of the image along with an analysis of the visual composition of the picture to explain how the artist put the image together to create meaning.
 Just describe the image you see and use the chart below to help you use the right terms.

-Trust Your Own Eyes: You may want to do your own study of the image before you actually research the history of the image, so that you can write out your own thoughts without being influenced by other people.
+Trust Your Own Eyes: You may want to do your study of the image before you research the history of the picture so that you can write out your thoughts without being influenced by other people.

-Use Chart and Questions for Help: Start your visual analysis description by getting a good copy of the image and looking at it carefully.
-Look at the chart below and answer the key questions in order to help you see the different visual elements.
+Use Chart and Questions for Help: Start your visual analysis description by getting an excellent copy of the image and looking at it carefully.
+Look at the chart below and answer the critical questions to help you see the different visual elements.